raspberrypilearning/burping-jelly-baby/worksheet.md

 # Burping Jelly Baby

-In this resource, you can make a jelly baby burp when ever you give it a squeeze.
+In this resource, you can make a jelly baby burp whenever you give it a squeeze.

 To turn a simple jelly baby into a switch, you will attach cables to it and then connect them to the GPIO pins on a Raspberry Pi.